rsokl/testing-tutorial/README.md

 ### Common Tests
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/rsokl/testing-tutorial/HEAD?labpath=notebooks%2F02_Test_Strategies_STUDENT.ipynb)
-  - In this section, we will put Hypothesis startegies for describing data to good use and discuss some common tactics for writing effective property-based tests for our code.
+  - In this section, we will put Hypothesis strategies for describing data to good use and discuss some common tactics for writing effective property-based tests for our code.
 This will familiarize with certain patterns and properties - e.g. roundtrip pairs, equivalent functions, metamorphic relationships - to look for when crafting property-based tests for our code.

 ### Putting it into Practice
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/rsokl/testing-tutorial/HEAD?labpath=notebooks%2F03_Putting_into_Practice_STUDENT.ipynb)